carpegavin/The-Tenacious-Template-Engine/README.md

 <br>

-### This app creates a software engineering team from the command line with Node.js using the inquirer package, much HTML, and JS.
+### This app creates a software engineering team from the command line with Node.js using the inquirer package, HTML, and JS.

 <br>
 <br>

 ### Questions?

-Please don't hesitate to contact me
+Please don't hesitate to contact me:

 ### carpe.gavin@gmail.com